nickeisenberg/Python/ISHWE/README.md

-All things related the the space time fractional SPDE.
+Some plots of the fundamental solution to the to the nonhomogenous part of the space-time fractional PDE can be found in the photos folder.